Alektryon/alektryonator/README.md

   <li>Phrase can be removed from history with "Del" if it is present (use Up/Down arrows to cycle through history)</li>
   <li>Press "End" to add current phrase (sentence) as a list of words and phrases</li>
   <li>Press "Home" to remove all entries from history table</li>
+  <li>Drag & Drop a .txt file to load phrases into history table (line by line, option to load saved ciphers)</li>
   </ul>
 </li>
 <li>Highlight Box